-Since the existence or nature of God is unknowable, some feel that can pointless or distracting to attempt to form images or theories.
+Since the existence or nature of God is unknowable, some feel that can be pointless or distracting to attempt to form images or theories.
 A Buddhist parable makes a similar point.

 “The Buddha always told his disciples not to waste their time and energy in metaphysical speculation.
 Whenever he was asked a metaphysical question, he remained silent.
 Instead, he directed his disciples toward practical efforts.